BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 Clicking a pattern in the sequencer will scroll the piano roll to its location.

-Left-clicking in the piano roll will add a note of the currently selected instrument and dragging while still holding the left button will allow you to set the duration.
-A pattern may be automatically created if you click on an area where there was no pattern.
+On desktop, **Left-clicking** in the piano roll will add a note of the currently selected instrument and dragging while still holding the left button will allow you to set the duration.
+A pattern may be automatically created if you click on an area where there was no pattern. **Double-clicking** deletes a note.
+Alternatively **Shift+click** also deletes.

 ![](images/CreateNote.gif#center)

-Right-clicking deletes a note.

-On mobile, notes are created by a quick tap.
+Similarly, on mobile, notes are created by a quick tap and deleted by **double-tapping**.

 ![](images/MobileCreateNote.gif#center)

-They are deleted by long pressing and selecting "Delete Note", or by making a selection and deleting it.

 ## Moving & resizing notes